panostim/banking-api/README.md

 # MicroLoan API Documentation

-This repository contains the OpenAPI specification for the fictional **MicroLoan** BNPL (Buy Now Pay Later) solution.
+This repository contains the OpenAPI specification for the fictional BNPL (Buy Now Pay Later) solution named **Blip**.
 The API can be explored using Swagger UI.

-## Documentation

-The OpenAPI specification can be found at [`docs/openapi.yaml`](docs/openapi.yaml).
-An HTML page that loads Swagger UI is provided in [`docs/index.html`](docs/index.html).

 ### Viewing Online

-The documentation is deployed in Vercel and publicly accessible [`here`](https://banking-r19wjogen-panostims-projects.vercel.app/)
+The documentation is deployed in Vercel and publicly accessible in [`https://banking-r19wjogen-panostims-projects.vercel.app/`](https://banking-r19wjogen-panostims-projects.vercel.app/)

 ### Viewing in a Browser locally